petershin/liferay-learn/docs/dxp/latest/en/using-search/developer-guide/search-queries-and-filters.md

 To use queries and filters in Liferay, construct the query and then add it to the request as a query or filter:

-1. To add a query to the request, construct the query (e.g., `fooQuery`) and add it to the search request with `SearchRequestBuilder.query(fooQuery)`.
+1. Add a query to the request with `SearchRequestBuilder.query(fooQuery)`.
-1. To filter instead of querying, construct the query (e.g., `fooQuery`) and add it to the search request with `SearchRequestBuilder.postFilterQuery(fooQuery)`.
+1. To filter instead of querying, add it to the search request with `SearchRequestBuilder.postFilterQuery(fooQuery)`.

 Here you can deploy, test, and inspect a [Gogo Shell command](../../liferay-internals/fundamentals/using-the-gogo-shell/gogo-shell-commands.md) that queries the [company index](../search-administration-and-tuning/elasticsearch-indexes-reference.md).